learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Postman_Backend_Testing.md

 ### Creating a workspace
 Before starting to test your API, it is best to create a workspace for the specific project that you are working on.
 This way team members can access and contribute to the test cases.
+However, if you are short on time you can jump to the next step "Creating a Collection".
 To do this, click on the workspace tab and then click on the 'Create Workspace' button and name your workspace. then click on the newly created workspace to write your requests within it.